 The biggest difference between conversion optimization and all other sub-sectors of online marketing is the technology required to do it well.
 Website optimization requires qualitative analysis, via tools such as SurveyMonkey and Qualaroo, as well as quantitative analysis via tools like Google Analytics, Clicktale, and Mouseflow.
 Most important of all is A/B testing software.
 The better your testing software, the better your testing will go.

 At Landers Optimized, we’ve tried just about every testing software out there.
-Google Website Optimizer (GWO), Visual Website Optimizer (VWO), Google Content Experiments, Test&Target…
+Google Website Optimizer (GWO), Visual Website Optimizer (VWO), Google Content Experiments, Google Optimize, Test&Target…

 You name it.
 We’ve probably tried it.